Parchhain: Soundtrack

 C. Ramchandra composed the music for the film while Vasant Desai gave the background music.
-The popular songs from the film were "Mohabbat Hi Na Jo Samjhe Woh Zalim Pyar Kya Jane", the solo by Talat Mahmood and the duet by Lata Mangeshkar and Talat Mahmood, "Apni Kaho, Kuch Meri Suno".
-The lyrics were written by Noor Lakhnavi and Vasant Desai with playback singers were Lata Mangeshkar and Talat Mahmood.
+The popular songs from the film were "Mohabbat Hi Na Jo Samjhe, Woh Zalim Pyar Kya Jane", the solo by Talat Mahmood and the duet by Lata Mangeshkar and Talat Mahmood, "Apni Kaho, Kuch Meri Suno".

+The lyrics were written by Noor Lakhnavi and playback singers were Lata Mangeshkar and Talat Mahmood.